emreyilmaz00/emreyilmaz00.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title: Reliability of Aerospace Vehicle Subsystems
-description: Safety and Reliability Analysis of Aerospace Vehicle Subsystems <!---another without an image--->
+description: Safety and Reliability Analysis of Aerospace Vehicle Subsystems by Propagating Statistical Moments of Failure Probabilities in Fault Trees <!---another without an image--->
 img:
 importance: 3
 category: fun